7-time NASCAR champion Jimmie Johnson to retire after 2020

 Reaction was immediate from drivers, as well as retired cyclist Lance Armstrong and seven-time Supercross champion Jeremy McGrath.

 “Proud of you, bro,” Armstrong wrote.
 “And even prouder to call you a friend.
-Let’s go get #8.”
+Let’s go get (hash)8.”

-Gordon called Johnson “a class act and true champion on & off track” while current Hendrick teammate Chase Elliott was among the many young drivers to refer to Johnson as the greatest of all time with an emoji of a goat.
+Gordon wrote that Johnson is “a class act & true champion on & off track” while current Hendrick teammate Chase Elliott was among the many young drivers to refer to Johnson as the greatest of all time with an emoji of a goat.

+“Jimmie Johnson is a legend in racing, the epitome of class and the ultimate representative of our brand,” said Andrea Brimmer, Chief Marketing and PR Officer at Ally.
+“We are proud that Jimmie will finish his remarkable NASCAR driving career with Ally as his primary sponsor.”

 Johnson has 83 career victories, tied with Cale Yarborough for sixth all-time.
-He trails Darrell Waltrip and Bobby Allison on the all-time win list by one, and two wins in 2020 would give him sole possession of fourth on the list behind Gordon’s mark of 93 trips to victory lane.

-Johnson’s seven titles are tied with Richard Petty and Dale Earnhardt for most in the Cup Series, the last one coming in 2016.
-His most impressive championship battle was likely title No. 2 during a 10-win 2007 season in an epic showdown with Gordon, his teammate.
-Gordon won back-to-back playoff races that season to take the points lead, but Johnson reeled off four straight victories and Gordon visited him in victory lane after the fourth win and bowed in concession.
+His seven titles are tied with Richard Petty and Dale Earnhardt for most in the Cup Series, the last one coming in 2016.

-The heady days are long gone and Johnson has been in a two-year slump.
-He last won a race in 2017 and had two different crew chief changes this season while missing the playoffs for the first time since the format began in 2004.
-He finished 18th in the final standings, 13th in Sunday’s season finale, and has just five top-five finishes the last two years.
+Johnson has been in a two-year slump and last won a race in 2017.
+He had two different crew chief changes this season and missed the playoffs for the first time since the format began in 2004.
+He finished 18th in the final standings and has just five top-five finishes the last two years.

 Johnson has driven for Rick Hendrick his entire Cup career and set a NASCAR record in winning five consecutive titles from 2006 through 2010, an accomplishment that earned him Associated Press Male Athlete of the Year after his fifth crown.